-The User is directed to Appendix C for guidance as to appropriate applications.
+NOTE: The User is directed to Appendix C for guidance as to appropriate applications.

-- 9.5 Electrical Hazard.
+9.5 Electrical Hazard.
 All applicable safety related work practices intended to protect from electrical hazards shall be defined and explained to the operator by a qualified person.
 The operator shall maintain the appropriate Minimum Approach Distance (MAD) from energized conductors and apparatus commensurate with the operator's qualification.
-See Appendix F for the information on the Minimum Approach Distances and other precautions. - 9.6 Bare-Hand Work.
-For bare-hand work, a Category A aerial device shall be used. - 9.7 Lower Controls.
-The lower controls of aerial devices shall not be used for continuous operation with personnel in the platform. - 9.8 Manufacturer's Safety Bulletins.
+See Appendix F for the information on the Minimum Approach Distances and other precautions.

+9.6 Bare-Hand Work.
+For bare-hand work, a Category A aerial device shall be used.

+9.7 Lower Controls.
+The lower controls of aerial devices shall not be used with personnel in the platform except for operator rescue or platform recovery.

+9.8 Manufacturer's Safety Bulletins.
 The user shall comply with the applicable safety-related bulletins as received from the manufacturer, installer, dealer or owner.